Bangsan Baking Market

 Yangjae Flower Market

-Yangjae Flower Market is your one stop shop if you are looking for anything to do with gardening including plants, flowers, trees, orchids, herbs and soil.
+Yangjae Flower Market is your one stop shop if you are looking for anything to do with gardening including plants, flowers, trees, orchids, herbs, and soil.
 The market opened in June 1991 and at first only sold cut flowers.
+When the market opened in Seocho-gu, only an auction building existed.
+Since then, the market has expanded to become the largest flower market in South Korea.

 Yeongcheon Market

 Yeongcheon Market is a small traditional market located between Seodaemun Station and Dongnimmun Station in Seodaemun-gu.
-This single alley covered market with about 130 stores, established in the 1960s, is popular for its street foods, fresh produce, fruits, meats, seafood, toys, shoes, and more.
+Established in the 1960s, this single alley covered market with about 130 stores is popular for its street foods, fresh produce, fruits, meats, seafood, toys, shoes, and more.
+Although it is not large in size, Yeongcheon Market features a wide variety of items sold at affordable prices.
+As you walk down the 250 meter (820 foot) alley, you might notice how many of the stores sell similar items whether it's vegetables, meat, garlic, seafood, dried peppers, or spices.

 Yeongdeungpo Market